 Setting goals becomes paramount as you navigate course demands while prioritizing assignments.
 In conjunction with a semester planner, setting S.M.A.R.T. goals allows you to break down big projects or aspirations into manageable pieces.

 Start with creating S.M.A.R.T goals for your biggest or hardest upcoming assignment.

 Have your assignments felt like a mystery in how much time they need or how to complete them?

 Solution: Project planning strategies.

-Determining how much time, where to begin, and how to complete a project are key to finishing an assignment on time and with decreased stress.
+Determining how much time, where to begin, and how to complete a project are key to finishing an assignment on time and with less stress.
 If you’re unsure how much time to allot for completing your project, start by using Wake Forest University’s workload estimator.